nf-core/website/markdown/developers/adding_pipelines.md

 What happens next depends on the state of your master branch:

-- If you have developed in such a way that your master branch is clean,.i.e. doesn't have any commits since the inital one, the PR created above will represent all changes associated with the proposed release, and the core team will use it for review and feedback.
+- If you have developed in such a way that your master branch is clean, .i.e. doesn't have any commits since the inital one, the PR created above will represent all changes associated with the proposed release, and the core team will use it for review and feedback.
 - If your master branch already contains changes associated with the release, the core team may merge your PR and create a pseudo-PR against the first commit in the pipeline.
 This gives the PR review interface showing all code that you've written.